kgisl/project-ideas/CDQueries.md

 3. Migrating from one version to the other - what is the recommended steps to do this
 4. How to put a wrapper for User Identification / Session tracking around CyberDojo
 5. How to link up PythonTutor, and CloudCoder with CyberDojo
+6. Setting up various Javascript frameworks for legacy -> new paradigm of coding in JS

+## Student Project Ideas

+Assigned students and faculty can explore this alongside Jon Jagger on Sat and Sunday after the workshop

+  - Responsibility - Ramya, Ashok R